How FICO Credit Scores Are Calculated

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While these methods vary, all of the agencies use the following to determine your score:

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

-Can I improve my FICO score?
+Can I raise my credit score?

 Know your FICO score